 Saint Petersburg is Russia's largest cruise port and second largest city (after the capital Moscow).
 The city is located on Neva River, while the seaport is at Gulf of Finland (Baltic Sea).
 St Petersburg is one of Russian Federation's all 3 federal cities - together with Moscow and Sevastopol.

-The city has federal status. it was named Saint Petersburg in 1703.
-The name was changed from Saint Petersburg to Petrograd in 1914, and to Leningrad in 1924, and back to Saint Petersburg in 1991.
-Tsar Peter the Great established Saint Petersburg on May 27, 1703.
-Between 1713-1728, 1732-1918, Saint Petersburg was Russia's imperial capital.
+The city has federal status.
+It was named Saint Petersburg in 1703.
+The name was changed to Petrograd in 1914, and to Leningrad in 1924, and back to Saint Petersburg in 1991.
+Tsar Peter the Great established it on May 27, 1703.
+Between 1713-1728 and 1732-1918, it was Russia's imperial capital.
 The central government bodies moved to Moscow in 1918.
-Saint Petersburg is Russia's 2nd-largest city after Moscow, with 5 million inhabitants in 2012, and an important port on the Baltic Sea.
+St Petersburg is Russia's 2nd-largest city (after Moscow) with population over 5,3 million, as well as country's largest and most important Baltic Sea port.

 St Petersburg is Russia's most westernized city, its cultural capital and also world's northernmost city with population over 1 million.
 The Historic Centre (downtown) and Related Groups of Monuments are a UNESCO World Heritage Site.
 The city is home to The Hermitage, one of the biggest art museums in the world.
 A wealth of international corporations, foreign consulates, businesses and banks have offices here.

-- In peak season June 2017 alone, the cruise port handled a total of 56 ships and 122,770 passengers.
+In peak-season June 2017 alone, the cruise port handled a total of 56 ships and 122,770 passengers.
 Two new ships (TUI's Mein Schiff 6 and Regent's Seven Seas Explorer) made inaugural calls.
+On May 2, 2017, was the maiden call of the newbuild ship Viking Sky (Viking Ocean Cruises).
+In 2017, the port handled 243 ship calls with over 540,000 passengers (19% increase over 2016).
+The port had 20 long-term berthing contracts with cruise companies and the ferry operator MOBY LINES.

 In 2017, the cruise port had a total of 105 ship days and handled 441451 tourists.
 Just in the week July 10-16, the port received 17 liners with a total of 36,233 passengers.
 On July 11 and 12 here docked 7 liners with 23,458 passengers.
 July 2017's total ship days and handled passengers were, respectively, 34 and 130,283.